SRF Early Career Session at Fertility 2023

 Key points for the abstract:

-- Aim to capture the ECR programme committee’s interest.
+- Aim to capture the EC programme committee’s interest.

 - Be clear and concise